usnistgov/FIPS201/_FIPS201/system.md

 PIN, and biometric data.

 PIN input devices can be used along with card readers when a higher level of authentication assurance is required.
-The cardholder presenting the PIV Card must type in his or her PIN into the PIN input device.
+The cardholder presenting the PIV Card must type their PIN into the PIN input device.
 For physical access, the PIN is typically entered using a PIN pad device; a keyboard is generally used for logical access.
 The input of a PIN provides a "something you know"[^somethingyouknow] authentication factor that activates[^oncardbiometric] the PIV Card and enables access to other credentials resident on the card that provide